Frequently Asked Questions (FAQs)

-Clinical partnerships include Division I and III athletics with UC and area Universities.
-In addition, we partner with multiple healthcare systems such as UC Health, Beacon Orthopedics, Mercy Health, TriHealth, and NovaCare through their outpatient facilities and outreach programs.
-We are fortunate to have application opportunities with local professional organizations including the Cincinnati Bengals, Cincinnati Cyclones, FC Cincinnati, and Florence Y’All.
+Clinical partnerships include Division I, II and III athletics with UC and area Universities.
+In addition, we partner with multiple healthcare systems such as UC Health, Beacon Orthopedics, Mercy Health, TriHealth, OrthoCincy, St. Elizabeth and NovaCare through their outpatient facilities and outreach programs.
+We are fortunate to have application opportunities with local professional organizations including the Cincinnati Bengals, Cincinnati Cyclones, FC Cincinnati, Florence Y’all’s, and the Cincinnati Ballet.
 In addition, our students will have the opportunity to gain experience in some of the area’s many secondary schools comprised of a variety of private and public schools.

 Our clinical progression will begin with an introductory experience with pre-season training at one of our sites followed by a semester long exposure within one of the aforementioned healthcare systems to gain an appreciation for allied health professionals one will be working with in the immediate future.
 Following this rotation, concentrated patient care rotations at one of our local sites will continue to add to hands on clinical practice.
 Our second year is designed as an immersive year where students will be assigned to a setting in the fall and another in the spring as a fully immersed rotation which allow for in depth, daily application of comprehensive knowledge and skills.
 These experiences will allow the student to function with the expectations of an entry level professional while under the supervision of an athletic trainer preceptor.
 The students also have an opportunity to apply for a distant immersive rotation their second year in either their Fall or Spring Semester.